 favour of going off the grid except for short periods of need.

-One of those factors is that the old lead-batteries should not be drained below 70% of their capacity, but the new lithiums are both cheaper, and can be used, some say down to a third or less of their capacity.
+One of those factors is that the old lead-batteries should not be drained below 70% of their capacity, but the new lithiums are both cheaper, and can be used, some say down to a third or less of their total storage.

 They will also accept a full boost charge at lower light intensity when the voltage from the panels reaches 13.4V instead of the 14.8 required for lead-cell batteries.

 No longer does one need a huge bank of batteries, and one can simply add more capacity in the years ahead, which you cannot do with lead.
 Plus the charge parameters of lithium-cells are far better.